Source: Office for National Statistics; Government Actuaries’ Department

 Based on official population estimates and population projections, this briefing examines the impact of migration on recent and future UK demographic trends.

-- Half of the increase of the UK population between 1991 and 2010 (2.4 million in absolute terms) was due to the direct contribution of net migration.
+- More than half (54%) of the increase of the UK population between 1991 and 2012 was due to the direct contribution of net migration.

-- As a result of different net migration assumptions, the current ONS population projections produce a range of variation of nearly 4 million in the projected size of the UK population in 2035 (between 71 and 75 million).
+- Differences in net migration assumptions between the ‘low’ and the ‘high’ variant projections produce a range of variation of 3.3 million in the projected size of the UK population in 2037 (between 71.6 and 75.0 million).

-- In the principal projection the cumulative net inflow of post-2010 migrants accounts for 47% of total population growth.
-A further 21% of projected population growth is attributable to the additional contribution of new migrants to natural change (i.e. births and deaths).
+- In the principal projection the cumulative net inflow of post-2012 migrants accounts for 43% of total population growth until 2037.
+A further 17% of projected population growth is attributable to the additional contribution of new migrants to natural change (i.e. births and deaths).

 - The projected contribution of net migration to population change considerably differs across the four UK constituent nations.
 Without net immigration Scotland’s population would stagnate over the next two decades and decrease in the longer term.

 - Net migration assumptions have been continually revised in the projections released since the mid-1990s, reflecting rising levels of net migration and the high uncertainty of migration forecasting.
-Largely as a result of these revisions, the projected population size in 2031 is currently 11 million higher than in the 1994-based projections.
+The reduction in assumed net migration levels in the latest projections (relative to the previous 2010-based release) does not result in significant slowdown of future population growth because of the concurrent projected increase of fertility and life expectancy.

 Understanding the evidence